TheSylex/bevy_gearbox/README.md

 ## Why Use This?

+States are components. bevy_gearbox integrates seemlessly with the bevy ecs and query systems.

+State changes are handled by observers, meaning you'll never have a character that is both `Idle` and `Dead`.

 Perfect for game entities that need complex state management:
 - **Characters** with abilities that can interrupt normal behavior
 - **AI systems** with layered decision-making